-Healthy Michigan Plan caseloads grew very quickly, reaching over 240,000 individuals in the first two months and then increasing by an average of over 30,000 individuals from May 2014 to March 2015.
-Cases had plateaued at 600,000 individuals through September 2016.
-During FY 2016-17 monthly caseloads increased by an average of 7,000 individuals.
+Healthy Michigan Plan caseloads grew very quickly, reaching over 240,000 individuals in the first two months after implementation and then increasing by a monthly average of over 30,000 individuals from May 2014 to March 2015.
+Cases have gradually increased since, with a recent plateauing trend.